daniocionini/bioresear/README.md

 # bioresear
 A bioinformatics workflow manager that allows to standardise genome data formats and perform protein sequencing

+To start using the functionalities start by using file.id()

 --> Main Functionalities <--
 .id()
 -> extracts the informations about the sequence imported from the file